 These trails in Bow Valley Provincial Park are reasonably well marked with trail signs.
 If you are new to the area, we recommend having a trail map on your phone to ensure you find your way.

 To find the traditional Bow River hiking map on AllTrails, simply search for “Bow River Trail”.

-Cell service is pretty spotty in this area, so it’s a good idea to download the trail map onto your phone ahead of time or pack one of these gemtrack maps.
+Cell service is pretty spotty in this area, so it’s a good idea to download the trail map onto your phone ahead of time.

 Hiking Bow River Trail with Kids

 This kid-friendly Kananaskis hike combines a river trail, forested trails and mountain vistas.
 While kids don’t always appreciate the scenery, the changing trail will be enough to keep them interested.

 In late spring, the wildflowers and butterflies will be fun for kids.
 If all else fails, the promise of a playground in the middle of the hike will be enough to entice kids to walk.

 The Bow River hike is short and easy enough for most kids to complete themselves, even if they are little.
 This is a huge confidence builder for little kids and is a good building block for harder hikes.

 Where to Stop for Lunch or a Break

 The most obvious answer to this question is to grab one of the many picnic tables in the Whitefish Day Use Area.
 Alternatively, the picnic table near the Many Springs trailhead or the amphitheatre would make good places to stop.